 South African Naval Museum

-The museum's extensive collection boasts uniforms, medals, weapons, charts, photographs and naval equipment displays that span the history of the South African Navy and its antecedents, the Cape Colony and Natal Volunteer Reserves.
+The museum's extensive collection boasts uniforms, medals, weaponry (including mines, torpedoes and naval guns), charts, photographs and naval equipment that span the history of the South African Navy, the Royal Navy and the Natal Volunteer Reserves.
+The story of arguably South Africa’s most famous conscript into the Royal Navy, “Able Seaman Just Nuisance” can also be explored here.

 Telephone: +27 (0)21 787 4686